sefop/.github/profile/README.md

 ## What is SEFOP?

 What would software engineering look like if we adapted it deliberately around the needs of applied operations research?
 The answer is
-**SEFOP**, a framework specifically for this task.
+**SEFOP**, a framework specifically designed for this task.
 It is built to help OR teams move from _"we built a model that works today"_ to
 _"we built a system that can be deployed, maintained, and evolved efficiently over time"_.

 <p align="center">